Bedford Texas Life Insurance Agent

 Sonia H. Ashford is the owner of the Independent Marketing Organization Ashford Insurance.
 Sonia has delivered countless speeches to senior citizens about turning 65, Medicare Advantage, and Medicare Supplement Insurance Plans.
 Sonia has spoken at local small group meetings and to individual consumers in Tarrant, Dallas, and surrounding counties.
 To many, she is a respected and trustworthy agent within the Medicare Insurance industry.

-Sonia specializes in Texas Medicare Plans including Medicare Advantage Plans from UnitedHealthcare® Medicare Solutions as well as Medicare Supplement Insurance Plans (Medigap or Medsups) and Part D Prescription Drug coverage from several top insurance carriers.
+Sonia specializes in Texas Medicare Plans including Medicare Advantage Plans from UnitedHealthcare® Medicare Solutions as well as Medicare Supplement Insurance Plans (Medigap) and Part D Prescription Drug coverage from several top insurance carriers.

 Ashford Insurance’s office is centrally located in Hurst, Texas within Tarrant County, in the heart of the Dallas / Fort Worth Metroplex also known as HEB, or Mid-Cities.
 She would love to come to visit with you or have you come by the office and see how she can help with your Medicare insurance decisions.